 We strive to keep everyone safe by taking the following safety precautions for all home visits:

-- Always wearing masks (and asking you to do the same)
+- Wearing masks (and asking you to do the same)

 - Keeping 2m distance where possible, sanitising all surfaces, and putting on gloves before touching anything

 - We’re also asking you to keep all windows and doors open during the visit

-If you are not comfortable with a team member coming into your home just yet, that is absolutely fine.
-Let us know and we will put your appointment on hold for now.
+If you are not comfortable with a team member coming into your home, that is absolutely fine.
+Let us know and we will talk you through our other support options.

 We are also offering in-person Waterwise workshops in red and orange settings.
 Again, keeping everyone safe will be our top priority, i.e. spaced seating, mask-wearing, and well-ventilated rooms – we can chat about this when you book, and we’ll organise to visit your venue before the event so we all know how the workshop will run.